AndyYuen/tab5-llm-client/README.md

 [![M5Stack Tab5 LLM Client Demo video](https://img.youtube.com/vi/V6tv1Fz66Jw/default.jpg)](https://youtu.be/V6tv1Fz66Jw)

 ## 1. How this Project Came About?
-The M5Stack Tab5 looks is an interesting piece of hardware.
+The M5Stack Tab5 is an interesting piece of hardware.
 I purchased one thinking that it will be fun to program it.
 After I purchased it, I quickly realise that using the graphics library [M5GFX](https://docs.m5stack.com/en/arduino/m5gfx/m5gfx_functions) alone is not going to cut it.
 I have to learn lvgl to create a usable GUI.
 I discovered that there aren't many Tab5 examples on the Internet to learn from.
 The examples I found all use a UI editor eg,[SquareLine Studio](https://squareline.io/), [LVGL Editor](https://lvgl.io/editor), etc., to create the user interface.
 And all they do is showing some widgets on the screen that are not functional, in other words, without a purpose.
 I want to start from basics to learn how to use lvgl on the Tab5 to do something useful.
 <BR><BR>Sometime ago, I published a project ([webui-llm-module-kit](https://github.com/AndyYuen/webui-llm-module-kit)) on Github which creates a python server running on the M5Stack LLM Module Kit to provide a web interface to interact with a LLM using websockets.
 I think it will be fun and instructional to create a GUI on Tab5 to do the same.
 Of course, Tab5 does not have a web browser.
 The solution is to use lvgl to create a GUI that can interact with the python server using websocket without having to change the python server at all.
 Just like that, this project was born.
 I want to learn the lvgl basics and not use any UI editors.
 And I want to develop it using Arduino.

 ## 2. Prerequisites